 How is Insulin Given to a Cat?

-Insulin is injected subcutaneous, just under the top layer of the skin.
+Insulin is injected subcutaneously, just under the top layer of the skin.

-• Traditional injections are a common method of choice.
-The correct dose of insulin is drawn out of a vial using a needle and syringe, then administered to your cat.
+Traditional injections are a common method of choice.
+The correct dose of insulin is drawn out of a vial using a needle and syringe and then administered to your cat.

-• Insulin pens are a device that holds multiple doses of insulin inside of a chamber and can be reused.
+Insulin pens are a device that holds multiple doses of insulin inside a chamber and can be reused.
 Pen needles attach and detach from the top of the pen for each injection.

 While the thought of giving injections and managing diabetes may seem overwhelming, most cats continue to live a long, happy, and good quality of life when their health is maintained.
 At VetRxDirect we provide a full selection of medications and products for diabetic dogs and cats.
 We will work closely with you and your veterinarian to help you manage your pet’s health.

 November marks National Pet Diabetes Month.
 This pet health awareness event is designed to spread the word and encourage dog and cat owners to learn more about diabetes.
 Diabetes mellitus occurs when the body does not produce enough insulin, stops making insulin, or is unable to use insulin properly.
 Insulin is a hormone naturally produced by the pancreas that converts dietary sugar (glucose) to energy for cells in the body.
-When glucose can’t be converted into energy, extra sugar can build in the blood.
-High concentrations of sugar in the bloodstream leads to health problems.
-This blog is all about dogs, but don’t worry cat owners!
-We have a whole other post just for felines.
+When glucose can’t be converted into energy, extra sugar can build up in the blood.
+High concentrations of sugar in the bloodstream lead to health problems.
+This blog is all about dogs, but don’t worry, cat owners!
+We have another blog post: Diabetes Mellitus in Cats.

 Know the Risks

-Just like humans, there are certain dogs that are more prone to diabetes.
+Just like humans, certain dogs are more prone to diabetes.
 Diabetes can be diagnosed in dogs of all ages and breeds.
 Some risk factors can be managed, while others are due to aging or genetics.

 Detection is Key

 There are common warning signs associated with diabetes.
-If detected, visit your veterinarian soon get an exam for your dog examined.
+If detected, visit your veterinarian soon to have your dog examined.
 Early diagnosis and treatment are essential to prevent complications and other serious health conditions.

 There are a variety of ways that your veterinarian can test and diagnose your dog for diabetes.
 These may include:

-The A1Care A1C test is a blood test that measures the average blood glucose levels A1c Diabetes Testover the past 110 days in dogs.
+The A1Care A1C test is a blood test that measures the average blood glucose levels over the past 110 days in dogs.
 It’s used for diagnosis and early screening of diabetes.
-Because this test provides long-term monitoring, it shows how well your pet’s treatment plan is working.
+Because this test provides long-term monitoring, it shows how well your pet’s treatment plan works.
 The A1Care test is also available for cats.

 Currently, there is no cure for diabetes in dogs.
 Fortunately, with proper treatment methods, this disease and its symptoms can be managed successfully.
 Regular vet check-ups help spot changes in your dog’s condition.